php-fig/fig-standards/proposed/simplecache.md

      * Decrement a value atomically in the cache by its step value, which defaults to 1 *
      * @param string  $key  The cache item key
-     * @param integer $step The value to decrement by, defaulting to 1 *
+     * @param int $step The value to decrement by, defaulting to 1 *
      * @return int|bool The new value on success and false on failure */